 In Hosanna-Tabor Evangelical Lutheran Church & School v.
 EEOC (2012), the Supreme Court held that the First Amendment supports a “ministerial exception” defense in anti-discrimination suits by clergy against their institutional religious employers.
 In advance of the decision, the outcome seemed unpredictable, and the Court’s unanimity arrived as a shock.

 This paper illuminates the result, reasoning, and unanimity in Hosanna-Tabor.
-We explain how Hosanna-Tabor stands in a long line of decisions, grounded primarily in the Establishment Clause, that prohibit state adjudication of “strictly and purely ecclesiastical" questions.
+We explain how Hosanna-Tabor stands in a long line of decisions, grounded in both the Establishment Clause and the Free Exercise Clause, that prohibit state adjudication of “strictly and purely ecclesiastical" questions.

 GW Paper Series

 GWU Law School Public Law Research Paper No. 2017-3; GWU Legal Studies Research Paper No. 2017-3

 Lupu, Ira C. and Tuttle, Robert W., The Mystery of Unanimity in Hosanna-Tabor Evangelical Lutheran Church & School v.
 EEOC (2017).
 20 Lewis & Clark L. Rev. 1265 (2017), in Symposium, Law and Religion in an Increasingly Polarized America; GWU Law School Public Law Research Paper No. 2017-3; GWU Legal Studies Research Paper No. 2017-3.
 Available at SSRN: https://ssrn.com/abstract=2830169 or http://dx.doi.org/10.2139/ssrn.2830169